sungandhi-5/sungandhi-5/README.md

 <h1 align="center">Hi 👋, I'm Sunny Gandhi</h1>
-<p align="center">I’m a passionate and results-driven Backend Developer with over 4 years of professional experience, specializing in Laravel and Node.js.
+<p>I’m a passionate and results-driven Backend Developer with over 4 years of professional experience, specializing in Laravel and Node.js.
 I have a strong foundation in building robust, scalable backend systems and RESTful APIs, with a growing focus on blockchain and Web3 technologies.</p>
 <p>I hold a Bachelor’s degree in Information Technology from Sarvajanik College of Engineering and Technology (SCET), where I developed a deep interest in scalable system architecture and modern web development best practices.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sungandhi-5&label=Profile%20views&color=0e75b6&style=flat" alt="sungandhi-5" /> </p>